 An analysis is the result of running Project Data through the Kapiche Analytics engine with specified settings.
 Analysis settings include things such as the date range and text fields being analyzed in a particular analysis.
 An analysis will always use all available data within the Project it is being run in.

-Correlations are the likelihood of a query to have a relationship to a concept or segment.
-In other words, how likely or unlikely that a concept or segment is to appear in the query.
+Correlations are the likelihood of a theme to have a relationship to a concept or segment.
+In other words, how likely or unlikely that a concept or segment is to appear in the theme.

 Data Coverage refers to the percentage of total records that an element (query, concept, term, segment, etc) appears in.
 A concept, term or phrase is counted only once per text excerpt even if it appears multiple times within the excerpt.